rupa-1122/Library-Management-System/README_Library_Management_Updated.md

 ## 📬 Contact

 **Rupa Padala**
-📧 Email: your.email@example.com
+📧 Email: padalarupa1122@gmail.com
 🔗 GitHub: [rupa-1122](https://github.com/rupa-1122)

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License] Copyright (c) 2025 Rupa Padala

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...

+[truncated for brevity]